niclaslind/advent-of-code/README.md

-# AdventOfCode2020
+# advent-of-code
-Solve advent of 2020 using Rust.
+Solutions to advent of code using Rust.